pieterjanv/io-ts-extended/README.md

 #### `t.FunctionType`

 `t.FunctionType` can be used to specify functions with a specific signature, allowing one to define parameter names and types, as well as the return type.
-As such it carries more information than `io-ts`'s' native version.
+As such it carries more information than `io-ts`'s native version.

 It doesn't make sense to me to serialize functions.
 Therefore, using the default instantiator `t.fn()`, encoding returns a special